naotoman/atcoder-cli/README.md

 ```

 ## How to use
+### Quickstart
 For example, Let's join ABC140 with python3.

-### Quickstart
-The most basic way to use this tool is the following.

 __1. Init__
 Type this command.